ssantam1/MiniSigma/README.md

     - Paginated embed, allowing you to view any historical XKCD
     - This is completely unrelated to the rest of the bot but it's still cool
 - Gambling
-    - Users can bet their points on a blackjack game against the bot
+    - Users can bet their points on a blackjack game against the bot (a futile effort)
-    - This serves as a significant currency sink, since the points are essentially infinite
+    - This serves as a significant currency sink, since the points are otherwise essentially infinite
     - Pro Tip!
 Most gamblers give up *right* before they hit it big!
+(They never do)